open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 	// Subject is the user subject of the addon agent to be registered to the hub.
 	// If it is not set, the addon agent will have the default subject
 	// "subject": {
-	//	"user": "system:open-cluster-management:addon:{addonName}:{clusterName}:{agentName}",
+	//   "user": "system:open-cluster-management:cluster:{clusterName}:addon:{addonName}:agent:{agentName}",
+	//   "groups: ["system:open-cluster-management:cluster:{clusterName}:addon:{addonName}",
-	//	"groups: ["system:open-cluster-management:addon", "system:open-cluster-management:addon:{addonName}", "system:authenticated"]
+	//             "system:open-cluster-management:addon:{addonName}", "system:authenticated"]
 	// }
 	Subject *Subject `json:"subject,omitempty"`

-	// SigningCA represents the reference of the secret to sign the CSR
+	// SigningCA represents the reference of the secret on the hub cluster to sign the CSR
 	// +kubebuilder:validation:Required
 	SigningCA SigningCARef `json:"signingCA"`
 }

-// SigningCARef is the reference to the signing CA secret that must contain the certificate authority data with key
+// SigningCARef is the reference to the signing CA secret that must contain the
-// "ca.crt"
-type SigningCARef struct {
+// certificate authority data with key "ca.crt" and the private key data with key "ca.key" type SigningCARef struct {
 	// Namespace of the signing CA secret
 	// +kubebuilder:validation:Required